 To be far, many Dasung PaperLike owners seem happy with their product, but there are also a number of issues people have pointed out with it: glare, problems when switching displays, and a general feeling that product feels like its still in beta.

 The Onyx Book Max 2 seems to be far from perfect, but it’s a much more fluid experience to use day-to-day.
 Plus it works as an Android-powered ebook reader, so you can read books, documents, PDFs, and other files on it, even without it being connected to your computer.

 Now that the Max 3 is available it’s likely that this’ll be the way to go.
 This could change if prices with the Max 2 drop sharply, but that doesn’t seem to to be the case yet.

-The Onyx Boox Max 3 eReader (sometimes spelled “Max3”) has been released.
-This will likely be the big product in this space this year.
+Onyx has released the Boox Max 3 eReader (sometimes spelled “Max3”)!
+This will likely be the big product in this space for 2019.
 The specs look strong:

 And yes, this tablet/reader can act as a monitor!
 So far we know it has the same level of support as a computer display as the Max 2, but we are waiting for actual reviews and hands-on testing.
 This will likely happen after the IFA conference in Berlin (Sept 6-11, 2019).
 The know there are 4 refresh modes for “different situations,” which we need some more details on.

 This thing will be big for a tablet (0.8 lb and 309.8 x 227.8 x 6.8mm) but it should be an interesting e-ink display.